Norway and Germany open power link boosting EU's green energy supply

 Critics say foreign cables could push up Norwegian power prices, however, and long-standing plans for a link to Scotland have been postponed indefinitely amid political opposition.

-The 1.8 billion euro ($2.2 billion) NordLink cable is owned by Statnett and German grid company Tennet as well as German state-owned bank KfW.
+The 1.8 billion euro ($2.2 billion) NordLink cable is owned by Statnett (STASF.UL) and German grid company Tennet as well as German state-owned bank KfW (KFW.UL).
 It has been in commercial operation since the end of March, following a four-month trial.

 At 623 km (387 miles), it is the world's longest subsea electrical interconnector and has a capacity of 1,400 MW, enough to power 3.6 million German households with renewable energy.